wonderpush/wonderpush-ios-sdk/index.markdown

       openssl pkcs12 -nodes -clcerts -out [name].pem -in [previously explorted file].p12

-- Again, type no password when asked.
+- Again, type no password when prompted.

 Then go to your [WonderPush dashboard](https://dashboard.wonderpush.com/) and upload the certificate in the `Settings / Keys` page of your application management